Landgate/govhack/README.md

 GovHack 2015
 ============

-Hi there,
+Hi there GovHacker,

 Herein you shall find a collection of resources to help you use Landgate's SLIP platform in your GovHack 2015 project.
-For the technically curious, our SLIP platform is based on [Google Maps Engine](https://www.google.com/enterprise/mapsearth/products/mapsengine.html).

 # What is SLIP?